SreejithMVarma/Failurestories/My first hackathon failure.md

 By combining these solutions and leveraging publicly available data, communities can enhance their ability to monitor and respond to fires while minimizing the impact on natural resources.
-But we lacked resources and ended up by making a fire management website named Jwalah. link to the website:https://sites.google.com/view/fire-safety-management/home Actually it was a failure for me...because  at last moment of submission i was unable to open that website ...We wasted a day for this project...And fro the submission at last moment i created a website using google sites which only required less time.There are a lot of drawbacks in this website but I am happy that at least I was able to participate in it.
+But we lacked resources and ended up by making a fire management website named Jwalah. link to the website:https://sites.google.com/view/fire-safety-management/home Actually it was a failure for me...because  at last moment of submission i was unable to open that website ...We wasted a day for this project...And for the submission, at last moment I created a website using google sites which only required less time.There are a lot of drawbacks in this website but I am happy that at least I was able to participate in it.
-I will do my best next time.It was my firest experience and i will make best experience next  time.
+I will do my best next time.It was my first experience and I will make best experiences next  time.

 I'm grateful for the opportunity to collaborate with such a passionate and dedicated group, and I want to express my gratitude to NASA for hosting such an event that fosters innovation and collaboration in the space and tech community.